ayushshah04/homework_1/README.md

 * JP Morgan was founded by John Pierpont Morgan.

-* JP Morgan is one the biggest financial instution in american they do not want to left behind in the "Amazon-ed".
+* JP Morgan is one the biggest financial instution in american they do not want to left behind in the "Amazon-ed" world.

 * JP Morgan is the first the major bank to lead the path in digital currency.